Essjay controversy: The New Yorker interview

+On July 26, 2006, Wikipedia critic Daniel Brandt started a thread on the unaffiliated discussion site Wikipedia Review titled "Who is Essjay?" (later retitled "Who is Essjay?, Probably he's Ryan Jordan" after Jordan's self-disclosure).
+Essjay had stated on his Wikipedia user page that he taught graduate theology at a private university, and had doctorates in theology and canon law.

-Stacy Schiff, a Pulitzer Prize-winning journalist writing for The New Yorker, interviewed Essjay as a source for an article about Wikipedia ("Know It All"; July 31, 2006) after he was recommended to her by a member of the Wikimedia Foundation.
+Five days later, The New Yorker published an article about Wikipedia in The New Yorker ("Know It All"; July 31, 2006) where Stacy Schiff interviewed Essjay as a source after he was recommended to her by a member of the Wikimedia Foundation.
 According to The New Yorker, Essjay "was willing to describe his work as a Wikipedia administrator but would not identify himself other than by confirming the biographical details that appeared on his user page."

-During the interview, Jordan told The New Yorker and had previously stated on his Wikipedia user page that he held doctoral degrees in theology and canon law and worked as a tenured professor at a private university.
-It was later discovered that he was 24 years old, and had dropped out of community college with no qualifications.
-The New Yorker published a correction in February 2007, which brought the issue to broader public attention.
+During the interview, Jordan told The New Yorker that he held doctoral degrees in theology and canon law and worked as a tenured professor at a private university as he had previously stated on his Wikipedia user page.

-The article said that Essjay spent some 14 hours or more a day on Wikipedia but was careful to keep his online life a secret from his colleagues and friends.
-It portrayed Essjay as often taking his laptop to class so he could be available to other Wikipedians while giving a quiz.
-He asserted that he required anonymity to avoid cyberstalking.

 Jordan, as Essjay, claimed he sent an email to a college professor using his invented persona's credentials, vouching for Wikipedia's accuracy.
 In the message he wrote in part, "I am an administrator of the online encyclopedia project Wikipedia.
 I am also a tenured professor of theology; feel free to have a look at my Wikipedia user page (linked below) to gain an idea of my background and credentials."